CLSPhila/ui-data-explorer/README.md

 **Locally**

-1. Locally clone the repository and run `Rscripts unemploymentDataProcessor.R`.
+1. Locally clone the repository and run `Rscript unemploymentDataProcessor.R`.
 2. Load a github token into your shell's environment.
 A `.env` file is helpful here.
 3. Run `. ./updateRelease.sh` to update the released data on Github.
 The script accepts a few command line arguments.
 See the script for the details.